Stop Waiting! You Missed the Millennium!

 It was God’s way of marking out the perfect, divinely-ordained transition from the old world to the new.

-It began with Christ’s victory over death and ended with the judgment of Jerusalem—the end of the age, the beginning of the new.
+It began with Christ’s victory over death and ended with the judgment of Jerusalem, the end of the age, the beginning of the new.

-Now, you stand on the other side—not waiting for a kingdom, but living in its power.
+Now, you stand on the other side, not waiting for a kingdom but living in its power.

 The millennium is past.
 The kingdom is present.
 The victory is eternal.

-Will you believe THE WORD, or will you keep waiting for what Jesus already delivered?
+Will you believe the Word, or will you keep waiting for what Jesus already delivered?

 Test it for yourself, and see the hope and freedom of fulfilled prophecy.